Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 14.10.
 Write a function that gets three integers and returns median

 14.11.
-Write a function that gets length and width of a rectangle and returns area
+Write a function that gets length and width of a rectangle and returns area 14.12.
+Write a function that gets radius of a circle and returns area 14.12.
+Write a function that gets any positive integer and returns it's factorial